dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 off-screen.

 A plane has a virtual cursor; move it with **ncplane_cursor_move_yx**.
-Specifying -1 as one or both coordinates will hold that axis constant.
+Specifying -1 as either coordinate will hold that axis constant.
 Unless coordinates are specified for a call, action takes place at the plane's virtual cursor, which automatically moves along with output.
 The current virtual cursor location can be acquired with **ncplane_cursor_yx**.